 As we sat on the lawns outside, I felt more positive than at any time since I arrived.
 This was going to be our home for the next twelve months, and soon that feeling of homesickness duly dissipated.
 I started to think that perhaps, maybe, I could live here for more than two years…

 But this was still a time where, to get things done in other areas of bureaucracy, I would learn that it would be helpful if you were able to present a ‘gift’.
-I remember, when registering to live at the flat (which we did with the owner, who was actually very helpful and generous with his time) being faced with paperwork that was in Polish... or French.
+I remember, when registering to live at the flat (which we did with the owner, who was actually very helpful and generous with his time) being faced with paperwork that was in Polish... or French, of course.
 There was no telephone in the flat, we hadn’t yet acquired a mobile phone, and so we would resort to using callboxes (remember those?), a method that was still the most popular way of making calls.
-Indeed, phone ownership was so low that many of the post offices would have rows of phone booths inside, all usually pretty busy, and all needed colourful phone cards to use them.
+Indeed, phone ownership was so low that many of the post offices would have rows of phone booths inside, all usually pretty busy, and all needed colourful phone cards to use them, and as it turned out, were the Polish equivalent of trading cards.
 I remember a number of young children and teens waiting around to collect any used cards, as their pictures made them collector's items.
 I haven't come across anyone in Poland yet - or since - who has still proudly got their collections...

 Anyway, if you wanted a landline phone installed, you would be lucky if you got one in less than a year.
 Fortunately, the 'gift' system meant that our landlord managed to get us a phone in about a third of that time.

 Unfortunately, this being 1998, banks and other offices still relied on old-fashioned paper filing systems.
 Remember, these were the days when the modern-day internet was still in its infancy, and when it came to sorting out your affairs at these places, you’d often have to wait in line for several minutes – or even hours – before you’d even get served.